 Do you want to know how to open your chakra petals for improved mental awareness and emotional balance?
 The answer is meditation for the chakras.

 Meditation for the chakras includes a number of approaches to mindfulness and meditation.
 Essentially, it is a form of meditation that targets your blocked or unaligned chakras.
-You may choose to use chakra color meditation, a meditation on energy, or a meditation on an individual chakra.
+You may choose to use chakra color meditation, a meditation on energy, or an individual chakra.

 For example, you might focus on the root chakra only, targeting the emotional, spiritual awakening and physical areas that this chakra represents and influences.

 If you chose to do a Root chakra meditation, you would be focusing on chakra elements such as security, stability, and overall basic needs.
 For instance, you might be concentrating on needs such as shelter, food, safety, and water.
 Interconnection and responsibility are some of the emotional needs you might focus on as well.

 If you want to know how to unblock chakras or how to align chakras, here is a brief overview.

 Basically, you want to see if your chakras are out of balance.
 Many people describe an imbalance in their chakras as a feeling of being "off."
 Still, it can be difficult to know for sure.

 Try asking yourself these questions to find out if you have imbalanced chakras:

 Do you have any physical pain — especially chronic pain that doesn't ever seem to go away entirely?